-I learned to write more crisply and directly in high school and in college journalism.
-The reason you find short, crisp sentences and paragraphs in news writing is to capture and keep people’s attention.
+I learned to write more crisply and directly in high school and college journalism.
+The reason you find short, clear sentences and paragraphs in news writing is to capture and keep people’s attention.

 Studies show that our attention and comprehension decline after 30 words in a paragraph.
 That’s about the length of the previous paragraph. ;-)